-Sangria is the perfect party punch and, when it comes to Halloween, a "bloody" sangria is a spooktacular addition to the party.
-This Halloween sangria recipe is easy and can be customized in many different ways.
+Sangria is the perfect party punch and, when it comes to Halloween, a "bloody" sangria is a spooktacular addition to the celebration.
+This deep-red recipe is easy and can be customized in many different ways.

 The sangria uses a "blood" red wine base and the color can be enhanced with a little grenadine if you like.
 It mixes up quickly the night before the party and preparing it for service should take just a few minutes as well.